blmstrm/webAppTest/README.md

 		~~Create @Repository class to use with mongoDb~~
 * ~~Use backbone.js for clear mvc partition in javascript~~
 * Change to RESTful API.
 AddEvent/UpdateEvent/DeleteEvent/GetAllEvents.
-* Encapsule the whole thing in something of a plugin
+* Encapsule the whole thing in something of a plugin.
+Slices?